opencog/learn/run/2-mst-parsing/README.md

 MST-Parsing management scripts
 ==============================
+Maximum Spanning Tree Parsing.
+The parser invoked in these scripts performs an MST parse.
+This parse may result in non-planar trees;
+the scripts in the `2-mpg-parsing` directory invoke a panar MST parser.

+TODO: the MPG scripts are very nearly identical to the scripts here;
+they should be merged, so that planar/non-planar is a configurable flag.

 The scripts here are used to automate the ingestion of plain-text UTF-8 files into the second stage, (the MST-parsing stage) of the